Skip to main content

 We initiate and support integrated, multi-disciplinary scientific research.
 We look for collaborative programs that are a priority for the Aboriginal people of the region and we actively foster engagement with country and culture.
 Read Research Themes and Priorities.

-If you are applying for research funding it is expected you already have the support of your university/tertiary institution and you are familiar with Indigenous research protocols.
+If you are applying for research funding it is expected, you already have the support of your university/tertiary institution and you are familiar with Indigenous research protocols.
 Research involving the permission and support of Aboriginal Corporations and Prescribed Body Corporates must be able to demonstrate that research protocols are understood and that the requisite consent to research is in place / forthcoming.

 We will consider applications for research that effectively address relevant aspects of our published priority research themes.
 For more information on research funding please contact grants@rockartaustralia.org.au